When a person has an allergic reaction, there may be a whistling sound that is more noticeable when they exhale. This sound is wheezing.

 If a person has no history of allergies or asthma, wheezing may be a cause for concern.
 People should speak to the doctor if they:

 - have wheezing for the first time

 - have pain while breathing

-Doctors first perform a physical exam, which helps to rule out underlying health conditions.
+A doctor first performs a physical exam, which helps them rule out underlying health conditions.

-Next, a doctor will test lung function, by measuring how much air moves in and out when a person breathes.
-These are called pulmonary tests.
-The doctor may give a person a drug called a bronchodilator to open up their airways.
-This helps them to assess lung function better.
+Next, they test lung function by measuring how much air moves in and out when a person breathes.
+The doctor may administer a drug called a bronchodilator to open up the airways and help with their assessment.

-If the cause is of wheezing is not established by these initial tests, the doctor may perform some additional tests such as:
+If the cause of wheezing is not yet apparent, the doctor may:

-- giving the person a chest X-ray or CT scan
+- request a chest X-ray or CT scan

-- performing skin and blood tests for specific allergies
+- perform skin and blood tests for specific allergies

 Treatment for wheezing depends on whether it is caused by:

 - anaphylactic shock